skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 **Part V: The Building of Fol Thron**

-*The following is a much reduced version of the history of Mar Tesaro between the rule of King Lorman and the rise of the second Dwarven King.*
+*The following is a much reduced version of the history of Mar Tesaro between the rule of King Lorman and the rise of the second dwarven king.*

 -- Chronicler Norvus